Neuropsychology Postdoctoral Fellowship

 Research

-Discover the research requirements for neuropsychology postdoctoral fellows.
+Discover the research opportunities for neuropsychology postdoctoral fellows.

 Available Positions

 We have two openings this year in Pediatric Neuropsychology.
 Fellows gain exposure to a wide range of pediatric populations, with a balance between neurodevelopmental and medical/neurological disorders seen on an outpatient basis.
-Our postdoctoral fellows also have protected research time.
-A wide range of didactic and professional development opportunities prepare the fellow for a variety of career opportunities in pediatric neuropsychology.
+Our postdoctoral fellows receive protected research time and participate in a wide range of didactic and professional development opportunities.
+The program focuses on supporting increasing independence and developing strong professional competencies, so that our trainees are well-prepared for a variety of career opportunities in pediatric neuropsychology.

-Fellows are based in our Rockville office, but typically spend some time at other locations in Washington, D.C. and Maryland.
+Fellows are based in our Rockville office, but typically spend some time at other locations in Washington D.C., and Maryland.
 At all locations, patients are usually seen on an outpatient basis.
-There may occasionally be opportunities to provide consultation or brief service on inpatient units (e.g., shadowing a faculty member, seeing an epilepsy patient during admission for pre-surgical EEG or cortical mapping).
+There may be opportunities to provide consultation or brief service on inpatient units (e.g., shadowing a faculty member, seeing an epilepsy patient during admission for pre-surgical EEG or cortical mapping).
 We mainly see school-age children through late adolescents, but there are opportunities to see preschoolers according to the fellow’s interests.
-The Washington, D.C. metro region is very diverse in terms of race, ethnicity, national origin and language.
 Referrals include complex neurodevelopmental and medical/neurological disorders.
+The Washington D.C., metro region is home to a heterogeneous population, and we are committed to providing sensitive and quality care to people from all backgrounds.